BigTuna08/Banksformer_ecml_2022/uk/banksformer/README.md

-# Czech data experiments - Banksformer NC
+# UK data experiments - Banksformer

 Code for running the syntetic data generation experiments from *Banksformer: A Deep Generative Model for Synthetic Transaction Sequences*

-Note: This code can be used for running variants BF-NC and TF-V used in ablation experiments.
-To change version, set the VERSION variable in 'field_config.py' to either 'BF-NC' or 'TF-V'.
+Note: This code can be used for running the base version of Banksformer, as well as the BF-ND version used in ablation experiments.
+To change version, set the VERSION variable in 'field_config.py' to either 'BASE' or 'BF-ND'.
 If you change any information in 'field_config.py', you should run clear_old.ipynb and then restart the workflow, otherwise unexpected behavior may occur.

 Workflow: